 What is the RIAB and why are they damaging the biofuel movement?

 The RIAB stands for the Rendering Industry Advisory Board.
 It consists of business leaders that manage large-scale agricultural and food industry corporations.
 The California Department of Food and Agriculture (CDFA) implemented this advisory board to help educate them on some of the concerns of the corporate rendering and factory farm industries.
-The board holds quasi-public meetings in Sacramento every few months, with little or no notice.
+The board holds quasi-public meetings in Sacramento every few months.
 The advice of this board, which has extreme bias for their industry, becomes the imposed regulation of all rendered waste products in California, which includes waste vegetable oil (legally named IKG, or Inedible Kitchen Grease).

 Currently, there is no personal-use representation on the board, and they do not accept letters, affidavits, or phone testimony at their quasi-public hearings.
-They also do not allow conference calls or video meetings for others to provide their feedback.
+Only after the Coronavirus pandemic, did they start using video conferencing to conduct these meetings, and it is unclear if these online sessions will be made permanent.
 While it might be easy for a group of wealthy industry representatives to take a paid vacation day to attend these meetings in Sacramento, the average personal-use transporter does not have this luxury.
 This means personal-use regulation is growing increasingly stringent.

 If people are collecting their oil for their personal use, they should have the freedom to collect it without these stringent impositions.
 People who profit from the collection and rendering of IKG should pay for its regulation, not personal users.
 The RIAB is the biggest obstacle to the proliferation of WVO usage.